 Sets the height of the characters and adjusts the width according to it.
-Returns the previous value. cp_query returns the current value.
+Returns the previous value. cD OUERY returns the current value.

 '''

-char cdCanvasVectorFont(cdCanvas canvas, cor
+char cdCanvasVectorFont(cdCanvas canvas,

+cor

+'''

 canvas:VectorFont(filename: string) -> (fontname: str

-'''

 Replaces the current vector font with a font stored in a file with a given name.
 Returns the name of the font loaded or NULL, if it fails.
-If filename is NULL, it activates the default font "Simplex II" (There is no file associated to this font, it is an embedded font).
-The library will attempt to load a font from the current directory, if it fails then it will try the directory defined by the environment variable "CDDIR", if it fails, it will attempt to load it using the filename as a string containing the font as if the file was loaded into that string, if it fails again the font is reset to the default font and returns NULL.
+If filename is NULL, it activates the default font "Simplex II".
+There is no file associated to this font, it is an embedded font.
+The library will attempt to load a font from the directory defined by the environment variable "CDDIR", apart from the filename parameter.
+If it fails, it will attempt to load it using only the filename parameter.
 The file format is compatible with the GKS file format (text mode).